Nishith-reddy/Nishith-reddy.github.io/_doc/Manual.md

 - Merged #333, #336 from @JinsYin.
 - Add `Gemfile` due to increasing Bundler using.
 - TODO: `multilingual` could be more automative via configurations and convention.
-- Drop the entire `portfolio` page until a big rewrite of a better `project` page.
+- Drop the entire `portfolio` page until a big rewrite of a better `Projects` page.

 #### V1.8.1